 Fees and travel

 If you need additional conference fee or travel budget assistance, please contact us and we will try our best to assist you.
-There may be limited funds available to attract submissions from organizations from developing countries, if you are interested to explore this option please also contact us at the email provided below.
+There may be limited funds available to attract submissions from organizations from developing countries, if you are interested to explore this option please also contact us at the email provided above.